jancarloviray/blog/_posts/2016-12-14-postgres-quick-start-and-best-practices.md

 # `-c` points to the main config file postgresql.conf it will use
 ```

-The main configuration file is **postgresql.conf**.
-From there, postgres fetches other configuration stated inside the file.
+The main configuration file is **postgresql.conf** or whatever you saw in the results above **config_file=/etc/postgresql/9.6/main/postgresql.conf**.
+Open that file and check out the section callled "FILE LOCATIONS".

 ### Main Server Configuration

 `config_file = '/etc/postgresql/9.6/main/postgresql.conf'`

-Main server config where you can tune performance, change connection settings, security and authentication settings, ssl, memory consumption, replication, query planning, error reporting and logging and etc. Some basic settings include:
+This is the main server config where you can tune performance, change connection settings, security and authentication settings, ssl, memory consumption, replication, query planning, error reporting and logging and etc. Some basic settings include:

   - `listen_addresses` what IP addresses to listen on; use '*' to allow all; separate IP by comma.
+  - ...

 ### Client Authentication